Trump Son-in-Law Kushner to Take Senior White House Role

-President-elect Donald Trump's influential son-in-law Jared Kushner will join him in the White House as a senior adviser, transition officials said Monday, putting the young real estate executive in position to exert broad sway over both domestic and foreign policy, particularly Middle East issues and trade negotiations.
+President-elect Donald Trump has appointed his influential son-in-law Jared Kushner as a White House senior adviser, putting the young real estate executive in position to exert broad sway over both domestic and foreign policy, particularly Middle East issues and trade negotiations.

 Trump has come to rely heavily on Kushner, who is married to the president-elect's daughter Ivanka.
-Since the election, Kushner has been one of the transition team's main liaisons to foreign governments, communicating with Israeli officials and meeting last week with Britain's foreign minister.
+Since the election, the political novice has been one of the transition team's main liaisons to foreign governments, communicating with Israeli officials and meeting Sunday with Britain's foreign minister.
 He's also huddled with congressional leaders and helped interview Cabinet candidates.

+Ivanka Trump, who also played a significant role advising her father during the presidential campaign, will not be taking a formal White House position.
+Transition officials said the mother of three young children wanted to focus on moving her family from New York to Washington.

-His eligibility could be challenged.
-But Kushner lawyer Jamie Gorelick argued Monday that a 1967 law meant to bar government officials from hiring relatives does not apply to the West Wing.
+Kushner's own eligibility for the White House could be challenged, given a 1967 law meant to bar government officials from hiring relatives.
+Kushner lawyer Jamie Gorelick argued Monday that the law does not apply to the West Wing.
 She cited a later congressional measure to allow the president "unfettered" and "sweeping" authority in hiring staff.

-Kushner, who will not be taking a salary, will resign as CEO of his family's real estate company and as publisher of the New York Observer, as well as divest "substantial assets," Gorelick said.
-She said Kushner will recuse himself "from particular matters that would have a direct and predictable effect on his remaining financial interests."

-Ivanka Trump, who also played a significant role advising her father during the presidential campaign, will not be taking a formal White House position, transition officials said.
-She is the mother of three young children, and her immediate plans are focusing on her family's move from New York to Washington, though officials said her role could change in the future.
+In a statement Monday, Trump said Kushner will be an "invaluable member of my team as I set and execute an ambitious agenda."

+Last week, Kushner and Bannon — the controversial conservative media executive — met with British Foreign Minister Boris Johnson.

+Kushner is also weighing in on domestic policy.
+He joined other Trump advisers Monday night for a meeting with House Speaker Paul Ryan, R-Wis., on tax reform.
+He championed the pick of his friend Gary Cohn, the president of Goldman Sachs, for a top White House economic post, and Cohn's influence within Trump's team is said to be growing.
+He's been a conduit between Trump's team and the private sector, a role transition officials said would continue in the White House.

-The anti-nepotism law has appeared to be the main obstacle to both Kushner and Ivanka Trump joining the White House.
-In arguing that the measure did not apply to the West Wing, Kushner's lawyer cited an opinion from two federal court judges in a 1993 case involving Hillary Clinton's work on her husband's health care law.
+The anti-nepotism law had appeared to be the main obstacle to Kushner joining the White House.
+In arguing that the measure did not apply to the West Wing, Gorelick cited an opinion from two federal court judges in a 1993 case involving Hillary Clinton's work on her husband's health care law.
+She said Trump planned to seek an advisory opinion on the nepotism law from the Justice Department's Office of Legal Counsel.

+Gorelick worked in the Clinton administration at both the Pentagon and Justice Department.

 Norman Eisen, who served as President Barack Obama's government ethics lawyer, said there is a "murky legal landscape" regarding the anti-nepotism law.
 But he said Kushner appeared to be taking the proper steps regarding the ethics and disclosure requirements for federal employees.